 Take the example of James Phinney.
 He set a model for his son to follow with programs that enhanced the beauty and recreational value of the city he governed and provided easily accessible open spaces within city limits so that the less fortunate could have a place to nurture their spirits.

 The notion of spending his own money and buying the mountain was a natural progression after his generous offer was ignored.
-The death of his dad in 1921, the year Percival was governor, had left him as the primary heir to his father’s fortune.
+Moreover, death of his dad in 1921 had left him as the primary heir to his father’s fortune.

 Percival had the money, if the Great Northern Paper Company was willing to sell.
 However, until 1928, Great Northern was dominated by its founder, a crusty Dutch-American named Garrett Schenck, who had no love for Percival Baxter and refused to deal with him.
 Upon Schenck’s death, his successor, William Whitcome, took an entirely opposite tack.
 He like, indeed admired, Percy Baxter.
 An agreement whereby Percival bought the part of Township 3, Range 9, containing the mountain, was quickly reached.